mavryk-network/testnets/about.markdown

 permalink: /about/
 ---

-This is a resource for coordinating Testnets for the [Tezos](https://tezos.com) blockchain.
+This is a resource for coordinating Testnets for the [Mavryk](https://mavryk.org) blockchain.

-The Tezos blockchain upgrades [every 3 months on average](https://www.tezosagora.org/learn) and this comes with unique constraints regarding protocol testing.
+The Mavryk blockchain upgrades [every 3 months on average](https://www.tezosagora.org/learn) and this comes with unique constraints regarding protocol testing.
 This platform aims to facilitate this process.

 We have three kind of testnets:

 * **permanent testnets** live for a long time, similarly to testnets in other blockchains.
-Today there is one such testnet, Ghostnet.
+Today there is one such testnet, Basenet.
 It is useful to use as a staging environment for your Dapp, knowing that any contract deployed there will persist,
 * **protocol testnets** are deployed each time a new protocol is injected (2 months before mainnet activation).
 Their goal is to test protocols before they get rolled into mainnet.
-Any team building on Tezos should test their products on these networks,
+Any team building on Mavryk should test their products on these networks,
 * **periodic testnets** are bleeding edge networks that restart on a cadence from the development branch.
 The primary users of these testnets are protocol, library and indexer teams.

-Teztnets is powered by [mavryk-k8s](https://mavryk-k8s.xyz), a collection of helm charts maintained by Mavryk Dynamics.
+Testnets is powered by [mavryk-k8s](https://mavryk-k8s.xyz), a collection of helm charts maintained by Mavryk Dynamics.
 It is deployed with [Pulumi](https://pulumi.com).

-The [Teztnets Status page](https://status.testnets.mavryk.org) is powered by [Pyrometer](https://gitlab.com/tezos-kiln/pyrometer), a Tezos monitoring tool.
+The [Testnets Status page](https://status.testnets.mavryk.org) is powered by [Pyrometer](https://gitlab.com/tezos-kiln/pyrometer), a Mavryk monitoring tool.

-The [github repo](https://github.com/tacoinfra/teztnets) has more information regarding these testnets, how they are configured, and how to deploy new ones.
+The [github repo](https://github.com/mavryk-network/testnets) has more information regarding these testnets, how they are configured, and how to deploy new ones.

 Relevant Medium articles announcing testnets.mavryk.org features: